timschumi/gmod-chttp/README.md

 - Returning no value will launch the request as normal.

 Other combinations of return value types are reserved for future use.

+Editing the passed HTTPRequest structure will affect the request that is sent.